impostorsguides/impostorsguides.github.io/rbenv/part-1/1-b-content.md

 Using a shebang not only saves us a few keystrokes, but it's also one less thing that we humans can mess up when manually typing our command into the terminal.

+### Other shells besides `bash`

 As I mentioned before, the string "bash" at the end of the shebang tells UNIX to use `bash` when interpreting the code which follows.
 But `bash` is not the only interpreter we can tell UNIX to use for a script that we write.
 The only reason the code author used it here is because they wrote the subsequent code in bash.
 If they had written it in Ruby, they could have written `#!/usr/bin/env ruby` instead (i.e. replace `bash` with `ruby` in the shebang).
 In fact, let's try doing exactly that, as an experiment.

-### Experiment- writing a script with a Ruby shebang
+#### Experiment- writing a script with a Ruby shebang

 We start by writing a regular Ruby script with a `.rb` file extension.
-We'll call it "hello.rb":
+We'll name the file `hello.rb`, and the file will include the following code:

 ```
-# hello.rb

 puts "Hello world!"
 ```